This is the manifesto of enlightened individualism.

 And then, of course, you.

 Every pundit and everyone with an opinion wants to recruit you.
-They want you to agree with them, follow their doctrine, follow them or, worse, follow (or hate) whoever it is they like (or don’t like).
+They want you to agree with them, follow their doctrine, follow them or, worse, follow (or hate) whoever it is they like (or hate).

 And what’s in it for you?

-So they get suckered into news that has no relevance to them, wasting time developing opinions of things that they aren’t going to influence anyway.
+So they get suckered into news that have no relevance to them, wasting time developing opinions of things that they aren’t going to influence anyway.

-If you can’t avoid bein shovered information your way, avoid having an opinion.
+If you can’t avoid being shoved information your way, at least avoid having an opinion.

 Unplug From the “Endless Outrage Machine”